What are the Different Types of Showers?

-When it comes to buying a new shower, you may start to feel overwhelmed by all the different shower types available!
+When it comes to buying a new shower, you may feel overwhelmed by the sheer amount of showers available.

 Questions about water pressure and boiler types can add to the confusion - while the last thing you want is to install a new type of shower and find it’s not quite what you expected!

-To help you out, we’ve put together a guide to 4 of the main different types of shower.
+To help you out, we’ve put together a guide to the main types of shower.
 These are:

 Read on to find out which one is best for you...